cnord/doc-gsm-devices/eng/nord/06-03-config-zones.md

 * what event code will be sent to the control panel in case of alarm in the zone;
 * whether the siren will be activated when the alarm in the zone;
 * whether the power at the "SMOKE" terminal be turned off and back on after the alarm in the zone;
-* whether the normal state of the zone will be monitored when the partitoin in which it is included is armed.
+* whether the normal state of the zone will be monitored when the partition in which it is included is armed.

 \pagebreak